-We undertook the following measures to establish an internal management system to support supply chain due diligence:
+We undertook the following measures to establish an internal management system to support supplychain due diligence:

 - Assembled an internal, cross-functional team to oversee the Company's conflict minerals compliance program.
-The team reports to the Chief Legal Officer and includes representatives from the Company's corporate team and our relevant business segments. - Adopted a conflict minerals policy and posted that policy on the Company's website. - Documented the process the Company follows to collect information from direct suppliers about the use and origin of the 3TGs in its supply chain and to make risk-based sourcing decisions based on that information. - Developed a conflict minerals compliance clause for use in future supplier agreements that will require suppliers to: (1) implement a conflict minerals policy; (2) exercise due diligence to investigate the source of 3TGs contained in the products supplied to the Company; and (3) respond in a timely manner to information requests from the Company pertaining to conflict minerals. - Communicated that the Company's ethics hotline AZZ Alertline (https://azz.alertline.com) - can be used to report concerns regarding compliance with the SEC's Conflict Minerals Rule. - Engaged Assent to assist with evaluating supply chain information regarding 3TGs, identifying potential risks, and developing and implementing additional due diligence steps that we may undertake with suppliers. - Leveraged Assent's platform to maintain a supplier survey database to ensure the retention of relevant documentation.
+The team reports to the Chief Legal Officer and includes representatives from the Company's corporate team and our relevant business segments. - Previously adopted a conflict minerals policy and posted the policy on the Company's website. - Documented the process the Company follows to collect information from direct suppliers regarding the use and origin of the 3TGs in its supply chain and made risk-based sourcing decisions based on that information. - Communicated that the Company's ethics hotline AZZ Alertline (https://azz.alertline.com) can be used to report concerns regarding compliance with the Rule. - Engaged Assent to assist with supply-chain due diligence regarding potential suppliers of 3TGs, identifying potential risks, and implemented additional due diligence steps that we may undertake with suppliers. - Leveraged Assent's ACM supplier management platform to maintain a consolidated survey response database to ensure the retention of relevant documentation.